bogie-clj/bogie-clj.github.io/_includes/legal/code-of-conduct.md

 ## Handling issues

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at <a href="mailto:contact@passbolt.com">contact@passbolt.com</a>
+If you are subject to or witness unacceptable behavior, or have any other concerns, please email us at blah blah...

 ## Date of Last Update

-This code of conduct was last updated on November 21st, 2017.
+This code of conduct was last updated on February 12th, 2019.